Pylons/pyramid/docs/narr/hybrid.rst

   hybrid application, at least one route will be defined.

-- In a purely traversal based application, the root object used is global implied by the :term:`root factory` provided at startup time; in a hybrid application, the :term:`root` object at which traversal begins may be varied on a per-route basis.
+- In a purely traversal based application, the root object used is global, implied by the :term:`root factory` provided at startup time; in a hybrid application, the :term:`root` object at which traversal begins may be varied on a per-route basis.